cosmo0/retropie-overlays/README.md

 PSX and N64 use the ghogan-crt shader because, while not as good looking as crt-pi, it's a bit faster.
 For instance, Moto Racer on PSX is as fast as no shader with ghogan-crt, drops a few frames here and there with crt-pi, and drops to an unplayable 15 to 30fps with crt-pi-curvature.

-Portable consoles use the ghogan-lcd shader, which is amazingly gorgeous and always very fast.
+Handheld consoles use the ghogan-lcd shader, which is amazingly gorgeous and always very fast.

 If you use Retropie on a powerful machine (so, not a pi), feel free to search-and-replace "ghogan-crt" with "crt-pi-curvature" in every cfg file.